Reasons You Should Become a Pilot

 The Glory Days Aren't Over Yet!

 It's not hard to find people who will warn you that you shouldn't become a pilot.
-They're quick to list the misfortunes and hardships of airline pilots and various other hardships that pilots face, but deep down, they probably still believe that becoming a pilot is one of the coolest things you could ever do.
+They're quick to list the misfortunes and hardships of airline pilots and various other difficulties that pilots face, but deep down, they probably still believe that becoming a pilot is one of the coolest things you could ever do.

 Some say that the glory days for pilots are over.
 However, if your passion is aviation, don't be too quick to dismiss the idea of becoming a pilot.
 There are still many great reasons to get a pilot license.
 Here are six of them: